DMV Permit Test #1

-North Carolina DMV Practical Test
+FREE North Carolina DMV Practice Test #1

-The DMV practise exams in North Carolina include questions based on the most important traffic signals and legislation in the North Carolina Driver Handbook.
-To study for the DMV driving permit test and driver's licence exam, use actual questions that are very similar (often..
+The DMV practise exams in North Carolina have been updated for January 2024.
+It includes questions based on the most important traffic signals and legislation in the North Carolina Driver Handbook for 2024.
+To study for the DMV driving permit test and..
 Read More

-Anyone driving a car or riding a motorbike on North Carolina's public roads must have a driver licence or learner's permit.
-A eye exam, a traffic signs test, a knowledge test, and a driving test are all required for the driver test.
-To pass the signs test, you must be able to recognise traffic signs by colour and form and explain what each one represents.
 Each question on the practise exam has a tip and explanation to help you recall the ideas.
 Questions about traffic rules, traffic signs, and driving statutes, as well as knowledge from the Driver Handbook, will be included in the written portion of the official North Carolina DMV test.

 You must properly answer 32 of the 37 questions to receive a passing mark.
 To help you prepare for your instruction permit or driver's licence, take this practise test from the North Carolina Department of Motor Vehicles.